What is the average salary in Philadelphia, PA?

 Psychiatrist

-Psychiatrists diagnose and treat mental health conditions.
-They work in hospitals and private practices.
-This role demands empathy and strong communication skills.
-Companies like Jefferson Health and Children’s Hospital of Philadelphia offer positions.
+Psychiatrists diagnose and treat mental health issues.
+They work in hospitals and clinics.
+Jefferson Health is a notable employer.
+This job demands empathy and strong communication skills.

 Find Psychiatrist jobs in Philadelphia, PA